Circular polarization of gravitational waves from magnetorotational supernovae: Emission Region

 \section{Emission Region}

-For further analysis of emission region of GW, we compute $V$-mode spectrograms observed from the pole using quadrupole moments of limited spacial domains ($|z|<z_0$).
+For further analysis of the GW emission regions, we compute $V$-mode spectrograms observed from the pole using quadrupole moments of limited spatial domains ($|z|<z_0$).
 Figure~\ref{fig:Vzlayer} shows the $V$-mode spectrograms normalized by the total $V$-mode amplitude. $z_0$ is denoted on the upper right corner.
-To extract important parts of spectrograms, we only plot regions where the total $V$-mode spectrogram is large than $10^{-46}$.
+To extract important parts of the spectrograms, we only plot regions where the total $V$-mode spectrogram is larger than $10^{-46}$.
 Looking at $t_{\rm{pb}}<230$\,ms, $\sim$60\% of the $V$-mode amplitude is generated in the region of $|z|<100$\,km and $\sim$80\% in the region of $|z|<200$\,km.
-This is consistent with our interpretation that the GW is generated by not only deformed PNSs but also extended spiral arms driven by the low-$T/|W|$ instability.
+This is consistent with our interpretation that the GWs are generated by not only the deformed PNS but also extended spiral arms driven by the low-$T/|W|$ instability.

 \end{appendix}